Preventing and Reversing Erectile Dysfunction

 How to Avoid Erectile Dysfunction

 Erectile dysfunction in most men is caused by damage to blood vessels.
-This damage occurs from combination of factors, many of them are behavioral and preventable.
+This damage occurs from a combination of factors, many of them are behavioral and preventable.

 Stress and sleep deprivation can also have a negative effect on erections.
 Poor sleep can lead to low energy levels and poor erections.
-In fact, many men have sleep problems because they wake up at night to urinate as a result of enlarged prostate.
+In fact, many men have sleep problems because they wake up at night to urinate as a result of an enlarged prostate.
 Treatment of enlarged prostate can help.

-Diet high in animal fats leading to high cholesterol and high blood pressure is one of the major contributor to development of ED.
+Diet high in animal fats leading to high cholesterol and high blood pressure is one of the major contributors to the development of ED.
 Excess fat, or obesity especially when it is located in the belly is another major cause of damage to blood vessels to carry blood to the penis.

 Top 5 Ways to Prevent Erectile Dysfunction:

-- Healthy, mediterranean-type diet is advisable
+- Healthy, Mediterranean-type diet is advisable

 - Avoidance of smoking

 - Exercise.
 Avoid obesity – lose weight if you are overweight.